Thanks for visiting my blog.

 My partner and I live with our two daughters in sunny Kiama, NSW, Australia.

-I am a photographer, blogger and ‘learning professional’ working as a deputy principal for the NSW Department of Education and Communities, a large Public Education system with many enthusiastic and energetic advocates for changing paradigms to support children and communities to flourish.
-I also am employed by the University of Wollongong to teach pre-service teachers English method in the Masters of Teaching (Secondary) for the last five years.
+I am a photographer, blogger and learning professional currently employed as a deputy principal for the NSW Department of Education and Communities, a large Public Education system with many enthusiastic and energetic advocates for changing paradigms to support children and communities to flourish.
+I have been employed by the University of Wollongong to teach pre-service teachers English method in the Masters of Teaching (Secondary) for the last five years.

 International perspectives on education are important to me.
 In 2014 I led a school excursion to Korea and more recently, this year to Perugia, in Tuscany, Italy.
 Our school is planning new exchanges to China, Japan and Indonesia 2016-18 and will return to Korea and Italy next year.
 My family and I spent the 2011 European summer living in Denmark on exchange with Carsten Søndergaard.
 It was great learning more about Danish perspectives on life and schooling.
 This was a fantastic opportunity on a number of levels.
 I presented to the 2011 Deputy Principals’ conference, streamed live from Denmark about my experiences at the school, established in 1060.
 During the 2010 September-October holidays, I was lucky enough to have a 10-day TEV exchange to Shanghai.
 My PLN assisted with ideas which you can see here and wrote about my experiences here.

 Collaborating with colleagues and sharing formally and informally is a high priority and I enjoy presenting at conferences.
 My articles and teaching units have been published in a number of DET curriculum publications, SCAN, mETAphor and increasingly, online at a range of sites.
 EQ published my article on social media.
 I started using blogs with my classes in 2004 and started publishing articles about using (we)blogs with classes in 2005.
 During 2013-14 I wrote for the ABC Splash education portal and for Australian Teacher Magazine.
 My ideas about BYOD and libraries were published widely in magazines like Words.
 Older articles include SCAN (August 2011) and my blog post, the ‘The Future is Here‘, was featured at the IBM 100th anniversary website as ‘hear from the experts’.

 Digital photography is my passion.
 I am a keen user of Flickr and my attempts to engage the local community with this great tool have been recognised in parliament by our federal member.
 Australian Geographic has featured one of my shots as ‘Photo of the Week‘ at their website.
 Here are my thoughts about learning photography and HDR.
 I have established a Facebook page and a blog that I hope you share.

 I established my first of many blogs in 2004.
-Here is a 2011 article in Australian Teacher magazine about my blogging (page 37).
-Increasingly, this blog, Google+ and twitter are my main collaborative online tools, along with my iPhone, Skype, Google Reader, Google Docs and Diigo.
-I am particularly interested in how the mainstream media, just a few short years ago, started using Web 2.0 too.
+Here is a 2011 article in Australian Teacher magazine about my blogging.
+Increasingly, this blog, Google+ and twitter are my main collaborative online tools, along with my iPhone, Skype, Facebook, Google Docs and Diigo.
+I have been a keen participant in the rapid evolution of social media into mainstream media.